-To create or modify a Program, ensure that you are in the correct Agency.
-From the Launchpad, navigate to MANAGE > PROGRAMS > ADD NEW PROGRAM; or, if the Program exists, click the Edit icon to the left of the Program name.
+To create or modify a program, ensure that you are in the correct agency.
+From the Launchpad, navigate to MANAGE > PROGRAMS.

 Note: Program Name cannot contain the < symbol (e.g. "<Test Program").

 Several configuration options are available when creating a program, some of which are associated with the HMIS Data Standards.
 The options available will depend on whether a custom program screen is associated with the selected Program Template.
-The options listed here are those included in the system's "HUD HMIS Project Setup" program screen, which contains the necessary fields (HMIS Project Descriptor Data Elements) for complying with the HUD HMIS Data Standards.
+The options listed here are included in the system's "HUD HMIS Project Setup" program screen, which contains the necessary fields (HMIS Project Descriptor Data Elements) to comply with the HUD HMIS Data Standards.

 Status: an "Active" program is available to users.
 An "Inactive" program is unavailable to users, but its information is still available in the system.